Fasteners

 A flexible, retractable line of rope, wire rope, or strap.
 Lanyards are commonly called balancers in assembly.

-manual assembly line
+Manual assembly line

 An assembly line in which the majority of tasks are performed by assemblers.
 Manual assembly lines typically rely on assemblers to transfer parts between workstations.

-mechanical fastening
+Mechanical fastening

 The joining of two or more materials with devices called fasteners.
 Mechanical fastening is often used for parts that require disassembly and reassembly.